 - past issues of the Stata Technical Bulletin or the Stata Journal

 - contacting the authors of user-written ado-files (who usually have email addresses but are not always members of Statalist)

 - contacting Stata Technical Support if it is really a question for them

-Beginners' questions are not out of order, but very basic or elementary questions that you should be able to answer for yourself will get little or no reply.
+Beginners' questions are not out of order, but very elementary questions that you should be able to answer for yourself will get little or no reply.
 There is an underlying expectation that you have tried to read the documentation or basic literature at your level.
 So, Statalist is not for questions on how to do regression in Stata, the difference between means and medians, or even what instrumental variables are.
 If you are in doubt about where to draw the line, look at previous questions.
-If you get this wrong, you are unlikely to get flamed.
-You just may not get an answer.

 Statalist is a technical forum for people with technical questions and a desire to get the right answers.
 So, you can and should be direct and honest if you see something that appears wrong or confused.
 But correct the error politely; never flame the person.